manufac-analytics/echarts-simple-transform/README.md

 There are some simple data transformers for Apache ECharts 5 in this library.
 Some of them might be migrated as ECharts built-in transforms in future.

-## Difference from the OG [100pah/echarts-simple-transform](https://github.com/100pah/echarts-simple-transform)
+## Differences vis-à-vis the OG [100pah/echarts-simple-transform](https://github.com/100pah/echarts-simple-transform)

 - Exports type definitions so that TS usage is simplified.